 Pro: Various advantages come with a sector that is still developing.
 There is not a mass of competition, the prices are still volatile, and there is still some irregularity.
-While none of these sounds like advantages, they actually are.
-That is because they all cause prices to fluctuate, and this means you can take advantage of it for your arbitrage.
+While none of these sounds like advantages, they are.
+That is because they all cause prices to fluctuate, which means you can take advantage of it for your arbitrage.

-Con: Your profits are not likely to be very high, even though you will be putting your time, effort, and money into this.
-Make sure that you’re willing to do that for a relatively small profit.
+Con: Your profits are not likely to be very high, even though you will put your time, effort, and money into this.
+Make sure you’re willing to do that for a relatively small profit.

 Con: Crypto trading never sleeps.
-This means that you may miss some great price differences while you are asleep.
-As such, serious arbitrage traders invest in bots to ensure that they don’t miss out, even if they are not present for the price fluctuations.
+This means you may miss some great price differences while asleep.
+As such, serious arbitrage traders invest in bots to ensure they don’t miss out, even if they are not present for the price fluctuations.
 As such, you may not be very successful without this infrastructure, and it can be expensive to get your hands on.

-Con: This type of trading is generally only profitable if you put a large amount of money into it.
+Con: This type of trading is generally only profitable if you invest a large amount of money.
 In addition, you will have to pay transaction fees, exchange rates, and more.
 For casual investors, this might not be a realistic option.

 Is It Legal?

 So, now that you know the pros and cons of crypto arbitrage, you may have some more questions.
 The most common question is whether or not it is legal.
-Well, the answer is yes, it is 100% legal.
-However, there are various ways you need to ensure that you are staying in line with the law.
+Well, the answer is yes.
+It is 100% legal.
+However, there are various ways to ensure that you stay in line with the law.

 For example, there are regulatory factors that you always need to take into consideration.
 This is specifically for traders who are participating in cross-border arbitrage.
 Different jurisdictions will have different AML and KYC compliances.

-For some, crypto arbitrage might sound like the perfect way to earn profits to use on top-rated gambling games.
-For others, however, it may seem like too much effort for not enough reward, and a little bit too risky as well.
+For some, crypto arbitrage might sound like the perfect way to earn profits on top-rated gambling games.
+For others, however, it may seem like too much effort for insufficient reward and a little bit too risky.
 Of course, the choice is yours.

-Either way, ensure that you’ve done your research and know the arbitrage methods well before getting started.
+Either way, ensure you’ve researched and know the arbitrage methods well before getting started.